dgaydukov/cert-aws/files/sa.md

 To achieve better performance you are adviced to use random names for objects, but [it's not longer required](https://aws.amazon.com/about-aws/whats-new/2018/07/amazon-s3-announces-increased-request-rate-performance).
 Randomized named worked better cause when names are sequential all data store in the same place and it's harder to extract it.

+Storage Classes - can be configured at the object level and a single bucket can contain objects stored across Standard/Intelligent/Standard-IA/Single-Zone-IA
+You can also use S3 Lifecycle policies to automatically transition objects between storage classes without any application changes
+Storage Class Analysis - filters that helps analyse access pattern for whole bucket or list of objects
+* Standard - low latency, high throughput, 3 AZ replication
+* Intelligent - when you don't know access pattern.
+It has 2 access types - frequent/infrequent, and based on access pattern moves objects between these 2 types and save money
+* Standard-IA
+* Single-Zone-IA - store data only inside single AZ
+* Glacier - 4h to read data
+* Glacier Deep Archive - 12h to read data

 ###### Glacier
 Glacier - low-cost tape-drive storage value with  $0.007 per gigabyte per month.
 Used to store backups that you don't need frequently.
 Access to data can take from few minutes to a few hours.
 You store data as archives.
 Vault - same as bucket for s3, actual place where your archives are stored.
 You control access by using iam identity or vault policy.
+Vault Lock - compliance control policy like WORM (write once read many) where you put object only once and lock applied and you can't overwrite it

 When you should never use glacier
 * rapidly changing data (use EBS/EFS/RDS/DynamoDB)